How Long Does A Nose Piercing Hole Take To Close Up?

 When you get your nose pierced, you’re essentially creating a tunnel through the skin.
 This small tunnel is called a fistula.
 During the healing process, your body produces skin cells along the piercing, starting from the outside in.
 Once these new cells have completely formed, they mature into a fistula.

 Some fistulas mature thicker than others, depending on the body part.
 This depends on how thickly the interior of the nasal cavity is lined with mucous.
-During the final stage of healing, your body produces new skin cells to strengthen the fistula.
+During the final stage of healing, your body produces new skin cells to strengthen, line and seal the fistula.
 This happens about a year after the initial piercing.
 If you remove your jewelry prematurely before the fistula has developed, the hole may close in a matter of days.

 Once this fistula has matured, it can stay open for months or even years after you’ve removed the jewelry.
 When you remove the jewelry, your immune system acts fast to close that hole.
 This process is rapid for nose piercings because your nostrils are an essential entry point in your body.